 Are you from a rural or isolated area?

 We know that distance from the city can impact your study: maybe you had to take some subjects by distance education, or you had limited access to the internet.
-Don't worry: there is a special guarantee program at Melbourne as well as scholarships and other assistance to help you make the big move.
+Don't worry: there is a special entry scheme at Melbourne as well as scholarships and other assistance to help you make the big move.

-Access Melbourne is a program that can help you gain entry into an undergraduate course at Melbourne, even if your ATAR is below the Clearly-In Rank.
+Access Melbourne can help you gain entry into an undergraduate course at Melbourne, even if your ATAR is below the Clearly-In Rank.
 Each year at least 20% of domestic undergraduate places at the University are reserved for Access Melbourne applicants.
 Rural and isolated students, as well as students from a financially disadvantaged background, are eligible for additional benefits such as guaranteed entry.

 How do you define 'rural'?